Benga-boy/s-kids/README.md

 I came up with a design on a wireframe (please see below) which the client was very happy with.
 I took aspects of their previous website and tried to improve on it where it could, such as the 6 divs on the home page which just served as routers to either the "Childcare" or "Sporting kids" page that the client could have just clicked on in the navbar.
 My plan was to turn them into modals that held information about that particular service.

 ### Future Benga here -
-Both of the above led me to complete a 1 day bootcamp on UX Design with General Assembly which I enjoyed.
+Both of the above led me to complete a one day bootcamp on UX Design with General Assembly which I enjoyed.

 * Wireframe -
 HOMEPAGE